bslugger/DataDive/README.md

 At your command line type, python -m SimpleHTTPServer 8000 (at least for Windows this works).
 Then open up your web browser, and type localhost:8000.
 Everything should load up quite nicely, and you can play around with stuff.

-Data Preparation
+## Data Preparation

-AAACF Data
+### AAACF Data
-Aggregate master_data by important field of interests Take raw data file in Excel
+1. Aggregate master_data by important field of interests
+2. Take raw data file in Excel
-Using the field_aggregation_key.xlsx, use Excel VLOOKUP function to change ________________ YOU MIGHT NEED TO ADD STEPS HERE
+3. Using the field_aggregation_key.xlsx, use Excel VLOOKUP function to change ________________
-Convert aggregated csv to json using http://www.convertcsv.com/csv-to-json.htm (either copy and paste or Choose File from your computer)
+4. Convert aggregated csv to json using http://www.convertcsv.com/csv-to-json.htm (either copy and paste or Choose File from your computer)
-Saved this file as aaacfData.json
+5. Saved this file as aaacfData.json

-ZIP Data
+### ZIP Data
-Get ZIP code shape file from census website: ftp://ftp2.census.gov/geo/tiger/TIGER2013/ZCTA5/. (it’s a big file, 500 mb, so don’t worry about it, unless you really want to.)
+1. Get ZIP code shape file from census website: ftp://ftp2.census.gov/geo/tiger/TIGER2013/ZCTA5/. (it’s a big file, 500 mb, so don’t worry about it, unless you really want to.)
-Filtered out all non-Michigan ZIP codes using R (Mike Shvartsman did this) Convert shapefile to geoJSON
+2. Filtered out all non-Michigan ZIP codes using R (Mike Shvartsman did this)
+3. Convert shapefile to geoJSON
-Went to http://shpescape.com/, click geoJSON/topoJSON option.
+4. Went to http://shpescape.com/, click geoJSON/topoJSON option.
-Click choose file
+5. Click choose file
-Attach ZIP folder with Michigan Zip code shapes
+6. Attach ZIP folder with Michigan Zip code shapes

 That’s it.
 You have it.
 Saved geoJSON as zip.json

-Connecting the data with the front-end
+## Connecting the data with the front-end

 Each of the data files is loaded in turn in the map.js file The zip.json data is used in conjunction with the map to draw shapes correctly, it is called ‘data’ The aaacfData.json data is used to assign values to the different zip code shapes within the map.
 It is called jdata.
 We used leaflet.js, there site has some pretty good documentation about how to do this: http://leafletjs.com.

-Transforming the data in the UI (this just a list, the order is not important)
+Transforming the data in the UI (this is just a list, the order is not important)

 foiFilter() in map.js rolls up data based on what field of interest button was clicked.
 This is actived on the click of any foi classed element getDollarAmounts(jdata,zip,foiData) in ui.js rolls data up by field of interest and ZIP code. foiData stores the value of what foi is currently selected, if any, and zip stores a particular zip code.
 Should be noted that ZIP code is parsed so that any -XXXX stuff at the end is not considered on the aggregate.